EvictionLab/eviction-lab-website/content/eviction-tracking/houston-tx.md

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and beyond.
 We analyzed eviction records in Houston to determine where the most cases are being filed.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the last year.
 We also display the plaintiff name most often listed with a given building in the court filings.
 In the next section, we map the top 100 hotspots across the county.

-Eviction Hotspot data are updated semi-annuallyally.
+Eviction Hotspot data are updated semi-annually.
 {{%/ report_top_evictors %}}

 {{% report_median_claims id="medianFilings" data="/uploads/houston_claims_monthly.csv" %}}